notbrlo/Todo-CLI/README.md

 ~~At this point, all I can say is that it compiles and runs using net8.0 on macOS Sonoma.
 I don't really use F# much these days...~~

 As for May 2025, it builds and runs using net9.0 on Fedora Linux 42.
 Other operating systems?
 Your guess is as good as mine!

+I've also included devcontainer files so you don't have to think about it!

+**NOTE**: At this time, the devcontainer will only work when using JetBrains Rider.
+Working on getting it working with Code as well.